 (1) You are the 'just gotta have it type'.

 (2) You worry about having a breakdown more than 2 miles from a BMW repair shop or dealership.

 (3) You are a World Traveler & expect to be in Siberia or middle of the Australian Outback.

-(4) You wake up at night dreaming you drove 250 miles in first gear
+(4) You wake up at night dreaming you drove 250 miles in first gear.

 (1) Put the bike on the center-stand, and/or find a way to have the rear tire not touching the ground.

-(2) Use a bungee or rope or lots of turns of your belt (or?), to hold the bars clutch lever full back.
+(2) Use a bungee or rope or lots of turns of your belt or an un-needed bra, to hold the bars clutch lever full back.

 (3) Remove the transmission filler plug on the left side using an Allen wrench.